Early College Experience Online

 Students take proctored exams for the online courses.
 If the high school is unable to provide proctors, they need to contact the Early College Experience office to schedule someone to proctor exams for their online students.

-Student pay reduced tuition based on the district where they live.
-There is a $45 distance learning fee per course, and students are responsible for purchasing required textbooks.
+Students pay reduced tuition based on the school district where they live.
+There is a $22 distance learning fee per course, and a $50 fee for online Biology or Environmental Sciences.
+Students are responsible for purchasing required textbooks or course materials.

 Registration and Enrollment dates